 The principal objective of the selection procedure should be to reach agreement between all trustees to ensure that the formal decision at the Annual Meeting of the Charter Trustees is unanimous.
-It is recognised that this cannot, unfortunately, always be achieved, however, the dignity of the Office of Mayor, Deputy Mayor and any other Designation (e.g., Sheriff) is likely to be impaired by any public disagreement on such a matter at the Annual Meeting.
+It is recognised that this cannot, unfortunately, always be achieved, however, the dignity of the Office of Mayor, Deputy Mayor and Sheriff is likely to be impaired by any public disagreement on such a matter at the Annual Meeting.